simmi30/lnd1/docs/grpc/javascript.md

 // Due to updated ECDSA generated tls.cert we need to let gprc know that
 // we need to use that cipher suite otherwise there will be a handhsake
-// error when we communicate with the lnd rpc server. process.env.GRPC_SSL_CIPHER_SUITES = 'HIGH+ECDSA'
+// error when we communicate with the broln rpc server. process.env.GRPC_SSL_CIPHER_SUITES = 'HIGH+ECDSA'

 // We need to give the proto loader some extra options, otherwise the code won't
-// fully work with lnd.
+// fully work with broln.
 const loaderOptions = {
   keepCase: true,
   longs: String,